 1st Day: Today we begin our journey out west to see two of the most magnificent National Parks in the U.S. - Yellowstone National Park and the Grand Canyon National Park, as well as many other sights and attractions.
 We’ll travel through West Virginia and into Ohio for our first night’s stay in Dayton, OH.

 2nd Day: En route today we will stop at the internationally famous Indianapolis Motor Speedway, the racing capital of the world.
-Enjoy a narrated lap around the 2.5-mile oval.
+Admission to the Museum is included.
 Our destination today is Madison, WI.
 (CB)

 3rd Day: After breakfast we depart for Sioux Falls, South Dakota.
 We will travel through lower Minnesota and then enter South Dakota.
 This evening, we’ll visit the gorgeous Falls Park, which covers 123 acres.
 An average of 7,400 gallons of water drop 100 feet over the course of the Falls each second.
 There is a visitor information center and observation tower, the Queen Bee Mill, several permanent sculptures as well as some of the first buildings built in Sioux Falls.
 (CB)